O4FDev/codetopoem-web/README.md

 # [Code to Poem](https://codetopoem.com/)

-Code to Poem is a simple AI-based app for developers to take code and explain it in a poem.
+Code to Poem is a simple AI-based app for developers to take code and transform it into a magical poem.

 ## Apendix
 - [Code to Poem](#code-to-poem)